 If your puppy is shy, timid, or fearful you will need to move very slowly in building this bond.
 If the puppy pulls away from your child, explain to your child that the puppy is a little shy right now and will need time to be comfortable.
-You can let the child offer the puppy a treat.
-If the puppy walks up for the treat, that is a great start.
+You canletthechildofferthepuppyatreat.
+If thepuppywalksupforthetreat, that is a great start.
 If the puppy is afraid to approach the child, let the child drop the treat on the floor and take a few steps back so the puppy can get the treat.
 After a few treat opportunities, they puppy will become conditioned to the idea that when the child is near, good things happen.

-If the treats do not encourage the puppy to go to the child, explain to the child that the puppy is not brave enough right now and the puppy may feel a little braver never time.
+If the treats do not encourage the puppy to go to the child, explain to the child that the puppy is not brave enough right now and the puppy may feel a little braver next time.
 Most children are very understanding about such timid behavior and are willing to wait.